akandola96/Ab_Subgroup_Assignment/EXAMPLE.md

 -Removes sequences missing residues in their N-terminus
 -Removes duplicates using SeqKit
 -Converts output of SeqKit step into a more human readable format
-The 'T6' refers to use of the placeholder approach. 'windows' refers to use of a windows operating system.
+The 'T6' refers to use of the placeholder approach. 'windows' refers to use of a windows operating system
-This will produce a FASTA formatted queries file
+This function will produce a FASTA formatted queries file

 3) Optional - Run the *tidy_up* function to remove redundant files: `tidy_up()`